-With an important amount of unused spectrum, the sub-TeraHertz (sub-THz) frequencies between 90 and 300 GHz are potential candidates to achieve high-data rate wireless communications and hence to fulfil the requirements of the next-generation of wireless networks [C10-1], [C10-2].
+With an important amount of unused spectrum, the sub-TeraHertz (sub-THz) frequencies between 90 and 300 GHz are potential candidates to achieve high-data rate wireless and wireline communications and hence to fulfil the requirements of the next-generation of wireless networks and wireline (e.g. data center) networks [C10-1], [C10-2].
+THz signals may also be carried over low cost waveguide structures such as polymer microwave fibre (PMF).

 However, before making the deployment of system in the sub-THz band, many challenges need to be addressed.
 First, the free-space propagation losses increase with the square of the frequency.
 These losses have to be compensated by using high-gain antennas, which entails severe constraints on antenna directivity and alignment.
 The design of electronically controlled steerable beam remains today an open issue.
 In addition, sub-THz systems could suffer from strong phase impairments due to the poor performance of high-frequency oscillators [C10-3].
-Therefore, the study of new digital transmission schemes optimized to mitigate the impact of RF impairments such as phase noise (PN) is essential to guarantee good performance [C10-4].
+Therefore, the study of new digital transmission schemes optimized to mitigate the impact of RF impairments such as phase noise (PN), or strong group delay distortion and polarization rotation in PMF, are essential to guarantee good performance [C10-4].